Investigation & Analysis

 To begin with, there may be a wide variety of objections to following the Quran alone, and I will try to discuss as many as I am aware of.

-The most common objection is, “Where do we find out how many raka’at (units) of Salat we should do?
-Where is the steps for Zakat and Hajj?”
+The most common objection is, “Where do we find out how to do Salat?
+Where are the steps for Zakat and Hajj?

-The Quran has the Zakat, Hajj, and Salat steps outlined for us, although they are not the same steps found in the Hadith.
+The Quran has the Zakat, Hajj, and Salat details outlined, but they are not the same steps found in the Hadith.
 Here are the links below for comprehensive step-by-step guides on how to practice the Zakat, Salat, and Hajj from the Quran only:

 Let’s talk about the Salat, for example.
 A question may be “how many raka’at of Salat to do?”
 The answer is: as many as you want, whether 1, 2, 3, or more.